cocos/cocos-docs/en/components/layout.md

 When using Grid layout, the **Start Axis** is very important.
 When choosing **HORIZONTAL**, it will fill an entire row before a new row is started.
 When choosing **VERTICAL**, it will fill an entire column before a new column is started.

-**Node**:

-1. When the Resize Mode of Layout is set to CONTAINER, the Size of Layout changes with the change of child node Scale.
-2. After setting the Layout, the results need to be updated until the next frame, unless you manually `updateLayout` API.
+**Node**: After setting the Layout, the results need to be updated until the next frame, unless you manually `updateLayout` API.

 ---